mattrude/wp-theme-gus/readme.md

 # The Gus Theme

-The Gus theme will be the future theme for http://mattrude.com.
+The Gus theme for (WordPress)[http://wordpress.org] will be the future theme for http://mattrude.com.

 ## Features